Unskilledcrab/Hierarchy/README.md

 ## Getting Started
 1. Install the package from [NuGet](https://www.nuget.org/packages/Hierarchy)
-2. Transform any flat hierarchical list into a hierarchical tree structure by using the **ToHierarchy** extension method
+2. Transform any flat hierarchical or graph list into a hierarchy or graph tree structure by using the **ToHierarchy** or **ToGraph** extension methods
-3. Use other extension methods to perform operations on the new Hierarchy list.
+3. Use other extension methods to perform operations on the new tree list.

+## Traversal Methods
+After building a hierarchy or graph there are two main forms of traversing the trees

+- Breadth First
+- Depth First

+With a breadth first traversal the algorithm will enumerate through the entirety of the closests nodes in the closet layer before enumerating through the next layer.
+This is a more performant traversal method to use when you know that what you are searching for is near the node you are searching on and is typically the desired search method.
+For this reason, this is the default algorithm used in traversal methods.

+With a depth first traversal the algorithm will enumerate through each relationship of a node before moving on to another node in the layer.
+This can sometimes be desireable if you have extremely large layers but shallow depth and you know that what you are searching for is deeper in the tree.

+Each of these methods has preventions in place for cyclic data (i.e. it will not get stuck in an infinite loop)

 ## Hierarchy
-A hierarchy is a structure in which each node can only ever have a single parent node (or no parent in the case of a root node)
+A hierarchy is a structure in which each node can only ever have a single parent node (or no parent in the case of a root node).
+When building a hierarchy, there can not be any cyclic relationships (i.e. you can not have a node reference itself as the parent node).
+You can optionally set a specific root id when building a hierarchy.
+This is useful if you have hierarchical data that has a specific parent id for root nodes like '-1'
+By default it will build the hierarchy root nodes in the if any of the following conditions are met

+- The parent id is null
+- The parent id is not found in the flat list
+- The parent id is the default datatype (i.e. if it is an int then the root node will have a parent id of '0')

 ### Hierarchy Example
 ```csharp